 Conclusion: The introduction of QIVs to school children, elderly adults, or HCWs is likely to be cost-effective, either separately or collectively.
 The introduction of QIV to school children, elderly adults, and health care workers simultaneously showed the highest probability of being cost-effective and was the preferred option.

-- Epidemiological and virological surveillance of influenza viruses in China during 2020-2021 2 days ago
+- Epidemiology, evolution, and biological characteristics of H6 avian influenza viruses in China 3 days ago